Women (Foreigner song): Reception

 Billboard praised the "strong vocals and hot guitar licks" but criticized the womanizing lyrics.
 Cash Box said that "slashing lead guitars...lead the way into the hardcore boogie beat, with Lou Gramm's rough 'n' tumble vocals, for another pop, AOR winner."
 Record World said that the song "rocks hard with buzzsaw guitar and steamy vocals."
 Rolling Stone critic David Fricke described it as a "presumably tongue-in-cheek misogynous chant" that is "powered by guitarist-songwriter Mick Jones' jackhammer riffing and Dennis Elliott's ham-fisted drumming" but "free of...pomp-art, heavy-metal flourishes."
 St. Joseph News-Press critic Conrad Bibens identified "Women" as being a "departure from the band's style" and described the song as "a bluesy track similar to some of Steve Miller's recent works."

+A music video was filmed to accompany the single (an early example of music video, about two years before MTV) that featured several models and actresses dressed like and acting in the manner of the various female stereotypes that the song mentions, one of whom was Victoria Lynn Johnson, who was the 1977 Penthouse magazine Pet Of The Year.

 Daily Republican Register critic Mike Bishop called "Women" the "dumbest song" on Head Games, highlighting the lyrics "Women behind bars / Women in fast cars / Women in distress / Women in no dress."
 Livingston County Daily Press and Argus critic Scott Pohl found the lyrics of the song to be chauvinistic and unattractive as a "tale of how awful things can get when you deal with women."
 On the other hand, Democrat and Chronicle arts editor Jack Garner called "Women" the most interesting song on Head Games, despite its seemingly simple structure.
 Garner wrote that it:

 Press-Enterprise critic Kim McNally used a similar verse to illustrate that the song's words have force, and was relieved that, unlike most other songs on Head Games, the lyrics to "Women" are not simply "you-me-ooh-baby-you."
 She said that the music sounds like the Cars.
 PopMatters critic Evan Sawdey said that "'Women' had a strut that was absent from past two Foreigner [albums]."
 But News-Journal critic Ralph Kisiel said that the music "sounds like your baby brother took the needle of your stereo and scraped it across the record."

 Responding to criticism of the song's lyrics, lead singer Lou Gramm said that the song uses female stereotypes in a way that "couldn't be more tongue-in-cheek."